AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/composition-sml-prac-1-intro.md

 * a non-empty medications section will be sent and it will contain a List
 * medications section content will be sent as either:
   * one section with the section.code '10160-0' History of Medication use Narrative, or
-  * two sections, one with the section.code '101.32009' Current Medicines and one with the section.code '101.32027' Ceased Medicines
+  * one section with the section.code ‘101.32009’ Current Medicines, and optionally one section with the section.code ‘101.32027’ Ceased Medicines